 Although English is the official language and the language of law, French is widely used (including in the press) and Francophonie is progressing naturally (creole, which is the cornerstone of Mauritian society, being derived from French).

-On 11 May 2010, Jean-Marie-Gustave Le Clézio, a French-Mauritian and winner of the Nobel Prize in Literature, inaugurated the new cultural centre (Institut français in Mauritius) built on a plot of land in Rose Hill made available by the Mauritian government.
+On 11 May 2010, Jean-Marie-Gustave Le Clézio, a French-Mauritian and winner of the Nobel Prize in Literature, inaugurated the new cultural centre (French Institute in Mauritius) built on a plot of land in Rose Hill made available by the Mauritian government.
 This ambitious, partnership-based project, located near the University, enjoys huge popularity.
 The Alliance Française also has a long-standing presence in Port Louis and Rodrigues.

 France is working proactively in the area of training, education, higher education and research, with inter-university cooperation and grant programmes.
 In addition, through the Agency for French Education Abroad, France supports a network of very highly regarded French schools in Mauritius (five schools, 5,000 students, two-thirds of whom have Mauritian nationality).